iterative/dvc.org/content/docs/studio/create-view.md

 ## DVC Studio GitHub app installation

-If you are using a GitHub account, you will have to install the DVC Studio GitHub app on your GitHub repositories / organizations that you want to use with DVC Studio.
+If you are using a GitHub account, you will have to install the DVC Studio GitHub app on the GitHub repositories/organizations that you want to use with DVC Studio.
 When you try to create a view, if the app is not already installed, DVC Studio will not be able to fetch the list of your GitHub repositories.
 In this case, you will be prompted to configure Git integrations as shown below.